Badminton: Carolina Marin confirms ACL tear on left knee, surgery rules her out of Tokyo Olympics

 Badminton superstar Carolina Marin confirmed that she has to undergo surgery after scans revealed a tear on her anterior cruciate ligament and both meniscus on her left knee, ruling her out of the Tokyo Games which begins in the Japanese capital on July 23.

 Marin is the reigning Olympic champion, having won the gold medal at Rio 2016 by overcoming India’s PV Sindhu.
+She was the first European woman to win Olympic gold in badminton,

 Carolina Marin’s statement: